adhamlucas/news-covid19/README.md

 `git clone https://github.com/adhamlucas/news-covid19.git`

-After that, go to the project fold and open the home.html.
+After that, go to the project folder and open the home.html.